telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 ### `subCacheSync()`
 This is possibly the most important function of the entire subscription cache as it is the point where the subscription cache is merged with what's in the database and it leaves both the subscription cache and the database modified and synchronized.

-`subCacheSync()` saves the six special fields of the subscriptions, using a vector of the following struct:
+`subCacheSync()` saves the seven special fields of the subscriptions, using a vector of the following struct (check code reference at subCache.cpp file):
 ```
 typedef struct CachedSubSaved
 {
   int64_t      lastNotificationTime;
   int64_t      count;
+  int64_t      failsCounter;
   int64_t      lastFailure;
   int64_t      lastSuccess;
   std::string  lastFailureReason;